 The stable outlook reflects our opinion that enrollment growth and economic growth will likely continue, which will help maintain funding stability.
-We also expect that the district's strong available reserves, good financial policies, and participation in the broad and diverse economy of the Madison MSA will provide stability.
+We also consider the district's strong available reserves, its good financial policies, and its participation in the broad and diverse economy of the Madison MSA to provide stability.
 We do not expect to change the rating within our two-year outlook.